PixelPerfectTree/active_elastic/README.md

 This job uses Sidekiq's `elatic_model_importer` queue for background Job.

 ### rake active_elastic:import[ModelName]
-Imports the data for a single model.
+Imports the data for a single model to ElasticSearch.
 This job uses Sidekiq's `elatic_model_importer` queue for background Job.

 ## Contributing